-Radioactive phosphorus (P-32) is a type of internal radiotherapy and is a treatment for some blood disorders.
+Radioactive phosphorus (P-32) is a type of internal radiotherapy and is a treatment for some blood disorders, such as polycythaemia vera (PV) and essential thrombocythaemia (ET).

 How you have radioactive phosphorus

+Your doctor or nurse will take a blood sample before you have treatment.
 You have radioactive phosphorus as an injection into your bloodstream through a small tube put into your vein (cannula).
+This should only take a few minutes.

 Possible side effects of radioactive phosphorus